This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

-(5) This manual is designed to provide clear and concise directions for staff and students of the University when designing, managing, reviewing programs and when recommending the introduction or discontinuation of coursework programs offered by the University.
+(5) This manual is designed to provide clear and concise directions for staff and students of the University when designing, managing, and reviewing programs, and when recommending the introduction or discontinuation of coursework programs offered by the University.

-(6) The Program Management Procedure Manual (Coursework) applies to coursework programs and awards created and offered by the University of Newcastle including:
+(6) This manual applies to coursework programs and awards created and offered by the University of Newcastle (UON) including:

 - undergraduate and postgraduate coursework programs; and

 - coursework programs offered by the University of Newcastle to students studying in Australia and offshore, and including those enrolled through a partner institution.

 (7) This manual generally applies to the Joint Medical Program (JMP).
 In the event of an inconsistency between the Manual and the policies and procedures specific to the JMP, then the policies and procedures of the JMP prevail to the extent of the inconsistency.